darkobits/class-decorators/README.md

 const bob = new Person('Bob');
 ```

-If we looked at the protoype chain for this instance of `bob`, we would see:
+Notice that we now have full control over when and how the original constructor is called.
+We can even decide to not call it at all.
+And, if we looked at the protoype chain for this instance of `Person`, we would see:

 ```
 bob: {